New Dynamical Degrees of Freedom from Invertible Transformations: Even More Extra Degrees of Freedom for Relativistic Free Particle

 On the other hand, the equation of motion for $f$ consists of two multiplicative factors

-The first factor clearly corresponds to the original equation of motion for $e$ \eqref{eq:g eom}, while the second factor corresponds to the Jacobian of the transformation \eqref{eq:vierbein transfromation}.
-Hence we have two branches of solutions.
-The original ones satisfying \eqref{eq:g eom} or a branch that satisfies
+The first term clearly corresponds to the original equation of motion for $e$ \eqref{eq:g eom}, while the second factor corresponds to the Jacobian of the transformation \eqref{eq:einbein transfromation}.
+Hence, we have two branches of solutions - the regular branch containing the original solutions \eqref{eq:g eom} or the singular branch where the Jacobian \eqref{eq:einbein jacobian} vanishes